-Valuation and existence of the loans issued Notes 9 and 17
+Valuation and existence of the loans issuedNotes 9 and 17

-We consider the valuation and existence of the loans issued, as disclosed in notes 9 and 17 to the financial statements for a total amount of \pounds 500,958,161, to be a key audit matter.
-This is due to the size of the loan portfolio in combination with the fact that the management board's assessment of objective evidence of impairment is very important and judgmental.
+We consider the valuation and existence of the loans issued, as disclosed in notes 9 and 17 to the financial statements for a total amount of €501,008,353 to be a key audit matter.
+This is due to the size of the loan portfolio in combination with the fact that the management board's assessment of objective evidence of impairment is very important and judgemental.
 As a result, any impairment may have a material effect on the financial statements.

 The basis for determining any expected credit loss pursuing to IFRS 9 is the classification and measurement of financial instruments.
 The Company has performed an assessment to conclude whether the cash flows from financial instruments fulfil the requirements of the SPPI test (solely of payment of principal and interest).
 The management board has determined that all loans issued are categorised as stage 1 loans, hence only a 12-month expected credit loss ('ECL') has been recognised.

-We performed the following procedures to test the existence of the loans issued to the Deutsche Post DHL group companies and to test the management board's assessment of the expected credit loss to support the valuation of the loans:
+We performed the following procedures to test the existence of the loans issued to the Deutsche Post DHL group companies and to test the management board's assessment of the ECL to support the valuation of the loans:

-- We evaluated the financial situation of the Deutsche Post DHL group companies to which loans have been provided by analysing their respective current financial data (such as result and equity) and their ability to repay the notional and interest payments to the company. - We evaluated the financial position of the Deutsche Post DHL group companies by verifying observable data from rating agencies, developments in credit spreads and other publicly available data. - We analysed if there were any loss events at an individual loan level by challenging the valuation assessments prepared by the management board, which we did by analysing the financial situation of the group companies to which loans have been provided. - We compared our own estimates of the fair values of the loans issued with those made by management. - We performed intercompany reconciliation procedures with the counterparties of the loans.

-For the expected credit loss, we assessed, with

-assistance of our specialists that the impairment methodology and model applied by the company were in accordance with the requirements of IFRS 9.

-- We recalculated the expected credit loss and reconciled input parameters used to external sources. - We assessed, with assistance of our specialists, that the model used by the client as part of the impairment methodology was appropriate considering the characteristics of the loan portfolio of Deutsche Post Finance B.V. - We verified that the required disclosures in the financial statements with respect to IFRS 9 are sufficient and in line with the applicable requirements.
+- We evaluated the financial situation of the Deutsche Post DHL group companies to which loans have been provided by analysed their respective current financial data (such as result and equity) and their ability to repay the notional and interest payments to the Company. - We analysed if there were any loss events at an individual loan level by challenging the valuation assessments prepared by the management board, which we did by analysing the financial situation of the group companies to which loans have been provided. - We compared our own estimates of the fair values of the loans issued with those made by management. - We performed intercompany reconciliation procedures with the counterparties of the loans. - For the ECL, we assessed that the impairment methodology and model applied by the Company were in accordance with the requirements of IFRS 9. - We recalculated the ECL and reconciled input parameters used to external sources. - We assessed that the model used by the client as part of the impairment methodology was appropriate considering the characteristics of the loan portfolio of Deutsche Post Finance B.V.